MikkoMajander/IoT_Perusteet/README.md

 I was having trouble uploading some of the folders so only Lesson 2 folder was uploaded fully.

 Lesson 3 files are Mikondatabase.db and server3.js.
+My database was tested with Postman and worked as intended with both GET and POST.

 Lesson 4 folder was divided into four parts that were uploaded separately:
 1. Webhook.
 I created my own Discord-server and tested the webhook there.